1. Learn

 However, be careful.
 Many NFC projects find even these can be restrictive and it must always be considered that all NFC tags have a very limited memory capacity.
 You also need to make sure that your App or system is reliable as there have been reports of timeout and other errors when storing large datasets to the larger chips, such as the NTAG216, from a mobile phone.

 It's also worth bearing in mind that the larger NTAG215/216 chips and other similar variants are more expensive than the more common versions.
-Additionally, supply and general availability is much lower.
-Some other alternative chips, such as the MIFARE Classic, are not NFC Forum compatible so that also needs to be considered.
+Some other alternative chips, such as the MIFARE Classic, are not NFC Forum compatible so that also needs to be considered as they won't scan on many phones, including the iPhone.

-In summary, we cannot recommend strongly enough that you should use the tag as an ID or link to internet based data.
+In summary, we strongly recommend that you should use the tag as an ID or link to internet based data.
 It's a far more flexible and cost-effective way to go.
+If you have to store longer URLs, then consider using a tag management system which can act as a URL shortener and also provide dynamic URL options (ability to change tag destination after deployment).

 Popular NFC Chips